-8. Rebalancing Policy
+9. Rebalancing Policy

-- 8.1 The objective of rebalancing is to keep the Portfolio's asset allocation at or near target policy weights in order to obtain the benefits of diversification and maintain an asset allocation that has been designed to help achieve the Foundation's investment objectives, without incurring additional unintended risks. - 8.2 The allocation to each asset class should observe its Policy Target, unless a specific Tactical Target has been established for the asset class.
+- 9.1 The objective of rebalancing is to keep the Portfolio's asset allocation at or near target policy weights in order to obtain the benefits of diversification and maintain an asset allocation that has been designed to help achieve the Foundation's investment objectives, without incurring additional unintended risks. - 9.2 The allocation to each asset class should observe its Policy Target, unless a specific Active Target has been established for the asset class with advice from the Foundation's investment advisor.
 Such allocations would be allowed to vary from the Policy Target within the Rebalancing Range for each asset class (see Exhibit 2).
-Once the allocation to any asset class exceeds the Policy Rebalancing Range, it should be rebalanced to its Policy Target. - 8.3 Rebalancing transactions within SIPO guidelines has been delegated by the Investment Committee to the Foundation's Chief Executive Officer (with authority to sub-delegate to the Chief Financial Officer and Investment Staff) with advice from the Foundation's investment advisor.
-These transactions include partial manager redemptions and additions to meet operating cash needs and capital calls/distributions for private investments. - 8.4 Whilst rebalancing of private investments is not possible due to illiquidity, the policy ranges serve as a guide for the commitment-pacing of private managers. - 8.5 In order to avoid incurring unnecessary transaction costs, rebalancing actions should be timed to coincide with cash outflows (spending draw-downs) as far as practicable on a monthly basis.
+Once the allocation to any asset class exceeds the Policy Rebalancing Range, it should be rebalanced to its Policy Target or Active Target if one has been established. - 9.3 Rebalancing transactions within SIPO guidelines has been delegated by the Investment Committee to the Foundation's Chief Executive Officer (with authority to sub-delegate to the Chief Financial Officer and investment staff) with advice from the Foundation's investment advisor.
+These transactions include partial manager redemptions and additions to meet operating cash needs and capital calls/distributions for private investments.

+- 9.4 Whilst rebalancing of private investments is not possible due to illiquidity, the policy ranges serve as a guide for the commitment-pacing of private managers. - 9.5 In order to avoid incurring unnecessary transaction costs, rebalancing actions should be timed to coincide with cash outflows (spending draw-downs) as far as practicable on a monthly basis.